MolSSI/QCElemental/docs/MIGRATION.md

   - The package provides visible, non-destructive warnings and placeholder behavior such that importing `qcelemental.models.v1` succeeds, but instantiating v1 models raises a clear `RuntimeError` on Python versions >=3.14.

+- Serialization is handled in a more standard pydantic way.
+This makes the typical pydantic functions like `model_dump()` `model_dump_json()` behave as expected, removing the custom serialize functions we previously had.
+  - Numpy serialization is handled by using a custom type annotation (`Array`) which will serialize to a list of floats in "json" mode, and as a numpy array in "python" mode.
+Validation is handled here as well.
+  - `model_dump(mode="python")` will return a dict in Python format, where numpy arrays are kept as numpy arrays.
+  - `model_dump(mode="json")` will return a dict in JSON format, where numpy arrays are converted to lists.
+  - The above will make features like `model_dump_json()` work without any other custom code.

 ---